There are plenty of health reasons to stay in shape, but did you know weight loss promotes better hearing?

 Obesity and adult hearing

-A study by Brigham and Women’s Hospital showed women with a high body mass index (BMI) were at a higher risk of experiencing hearing loss.
+Brigham and Women’s Hospital’s study showed women with a high body mass index (BMI) were at a higher risk of experiencing hearing loss.
 BMI measures the relationship between body fat and height, with a higher number indicating higher body fat.
-The higher the BMI of the 68,000 women in the study, the higher their incidence of hearing loss.
+The higher the BMI of the 68,000 women in the study, the higher their hearing loss incidence.
 The participants who were the most overweight were up to 25 percent more likely to experience hearing loss!

 In this study, waist size also turned out to be a reliable indicator of hearing loss.
 Women with larger waist sizes had a higher risk of hearing loss, and the risk increased as waist sizes increased.
 Lastly, participants who engaged in regular physical activity had a lower incidence of hearing loss.

 A 2013 study by Columbia University’s Medical Center demonstrated that obese teenagers had nearly twice the risk of experiencing hearing loss in one ear when compared to non-obese teenagers.
 These children suffered sensorineural hearing loss, which is caused by damage to sensitive hair cells in the inner ear that carry sound.
 This damage led to a decreased ability to hear sounds at low frequencies, which makes it difficult to understand what people are saying in crowded settings, such as classrooms.

 Hearing loss in children is particularly worrisome because kids often don’t realize they have a hearing problem.
 If the problem isn’t addressed, there is a danger the hearing loss could worsen when they become adults.